nikki-pru/flex-training/docs/manual-testing/manual-testing.rst

 3. Put yourself in the shoes of a customer/user - how will this feature be used, how can this feature break;
 4. Never base on uncertainty - reach out to a team member, your lead or another QA member, or the developer to clarify what needs to be tested.

 If something breaks or you find a bug while testing, don’t sweep it under the rug.
+These issues could potentially be blockers for an upcoming release or could cause more issues down the line if not properly looked into.
 If something breaks in-house it will also most likely break when it gets to the customer.
 If something is inconsistent, you can take note of the issue or ask a friend to do a sanity check on what you're seeing.
 You can also add a comment to the ticket being tested, or file a bug ticket on JIRA.
 We will learn how to do that in the next section.

 .. _Test Plans: https://docs.google.com/spreadsheets/d/15clEKFeLYoDPyqRHqZbjBTGpAwSMdqqM6Fhgr3gK1Ug/edit?usp=sharing
 .. _this ticket: https://issues.liferay.com/browse/COMMERCE-2410